 Councillors will meet to - once again - debate the future of the Aberdeen city centre bus gates on Friday.

-Councillors will vote on the future of the Aberdeen city centre bus gates.
+One of the installed Aberdeen bus gates.
 Image: Kath Flannery/DC Thomson

-Councillors will vote on the future of the Aberdeen city centre bus gates.
+Councillors decided to make the Aberdeen city centre bus gates permanents earlier this year.
 Image: Kath Flannery/DC Thomson

 Key legal advice being used to justify keeping Aberdeen’s city centre bus gates was not obtained until a month after council bosses first made a £8 million threat.